tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 execution itself, yielding a very strong attacker; or it may be as coarse grained as the number of IP packets sent.
-The model's strength also depends on whether the attacker is passive or active (see {{goals}}); middleboxes have been known to exhibit active behavior, even without malicious intent [[TOOD: Add references]].
+The model's strength also depends on whether the attacker is passive or active (see {{goals}}); middleboxes have been known to exhibit active behavior, even without malicious intent.
+(See references in Section D.4 of {{!RFC8446}} for examples of active middlebox behavior.)

 Indifferentiability of ECH from GREASE ECH in a strong attack model is not feasible for all implementations.
 Thus, this specification aims to provide a